 - Flexibility does not a dancer make.
 Additionally, excessive tricks, splits, and flips when executed without artistry, technical foundation, or purpose – leave me yearning for… well, DANCE.

 - Faculty positions on dance conventions are coveted.
-We make get our egos stroked, make nice money, and do what we love.
+I understand why: we make nice money, do what we love, and receive compliments throughout our working weekends.
 I’m grateful for the tappy years.